pip-templates/pip-templates-env-localk8s/README.md

 # Usage

 - Download this repository
-- Copy *src* folder to master template
+- Copy *kubernetes* folder to master template
 - Add content of *.ps1.add* files to correspondent files from master template
 - Add content of *config/config.k8s.json.add* to json config file from master template and set the required values